Those pre-baby days can be so exhausting and stressful. While creating a tiny human you’re faced with so many decisions, unknowns and preparations.

 *This post contains Amazon Affiliate links.

 Love To Dream Swaddle Up: I used these with my second and they’re just as great as the SwaddleMe Wrapsacks, which I used with my first baby.
-However, I found these to be a lot more convenient because they have a zipper rather than Velcro.
-Velcro was super loud if you needed to change a diaper mid-nap or at night and the three attachments seemed too much fastening to me.
+However, I found these to be a lot more convenient because they have a zipper rather than Velcro, which is super loud at night.
+Also the three attachments seemed too much fastening to me.
 The zipper is a lot more quieter, simpler and practical.

 Vicks Digital Thermometer: I love Vicks Digital Thermometer, in fact we’ve had it for almost 4 years now and it still works perfectly fine (I don’t think we’ve ever changed a battery in it either).
-I’ve used and still use it every time the kiddos are sick and it’s accurate, quick and has a color coded displays to help you better understand the meaning of the reading, which is a great feature for the new mom.
+I’ve used and still use it every time the kiddos are sick and it’s accurate, quick and has a color coded displays to help you better understand the meaning of the reading.
+That is an awesome feature for new moms.
 You can use it rectally for infants, underarm and orally.

 Foscam Camera: This is definitely something I’ve used way more often with my first child than the second.
 I think it has to do with “first babies” and all the anxiety that comes along.
 I used it every night and during each nap, I even took it with me on road trips and getaways.
 This monitor is actually not a baby monitor specifically, but it has awesome features which we loved.
 My hubby did extensive research, reading ratings and reviews (like he always does) and found the Foscam.
 It has two-way audio, night vision and rotates up, down and sideways.I loved it.